jeraldrich/MSLP/README.md

 Generates a result file for you to check against.

 - If using virtualbox, allocate multiple processors to your VM.
-Settings>System>Processor and crank that slider up
+Settings>System>Processor and increase processor count